novellusaahmad/quotegenerator/CHANGE_REQUEST.md

 # Change Request Document

-This document summarizes the updates in each branch of the repository.

 | Branch | Description | Files | Time Spent | Deployment |
 | --- | --- | --- | --- | --- |